Forethought-Technologies/AutoChain/docs/examples.md

 Today is a sunny day
 ```

-## Create a conversational agent with custom goal
+## Create a conversational agent with custom prompt injected

-Like AutoGPT and other agents, user might want to provide customized goal or objective for the
+Like AutoGPT and other agents, user might want to provide customized prompt or objective for the
 agent to assist user with.
-User could reuse the conversational agent prompt by injecting `goal`
+User could reuse the conversational agent prompt by injecting `prompt`
-to current planning prompt or update the entire prompt.
-[Default prompt](./autochain/agent/conversational_agent/prompt.py) for
+to current planning prompt template or update the entire prompt.
+[Default prompt](./autochain/agent/conversational_agent/prompt.py)
-`ConversationalAgent` has a placeholder for injecting `goal`.
+for `ConversationalAgent` has a placeholder for injecting `prompt`.
 So user would provide it when
 constructing the agent.
 For different use cases, user could use different prompts with new
 string placeholder variables to provide various information into the final prompt.

 ```python
 from autochain.agent.conversational_agent.conversational_agent import (